johnroper100/dropplets/README.md

 Simply use the `Latest Version` link above to download `index.php`.
 Copy it to a folder on your server.

+If you are using nginx, also download the `.htaccess4nginx` file.
+This holds the nginx rewrite rules.

 ## Requirements

 - Make sure `index.php` has execution permission